Best iPhones for Seniors in 2025

 - Water-resistant

 Do you want a new phone that will work with your hearing aids?
 Look no further than the iPhone 13 Mini, which works with M3/T4 hearing aids.
-According to the National Institute on Aging, hearing loss affects about one in three older adults, and changes in hearing loss only increase with age.
-But you don’t have to let your hearing loss prevent you from using smartphones like the 13 Mini.
+According to the National Institute on Aging, hearing loss affects about 1 in 3 older adults, and changes in hearing loss only increase with age.2 But you don’t have to let your hearing loss prevent you from using smartphones like the 13 Mini.

 Pros